softwaremill/sttp-openai/README.md

 * sttp openai: this project.
 Non-official Scala client wrapper for OpenAI (and OpenAI-compatible) API.
 Use the power of ChatGPT inside your code!

 ## Intro

-Sttp-openai uses sttp client to describe requests and responses used in OpenAI (and OpenAI-compatible) endpoints.
+sttp-openai uses sttp client to describe requests and responses used in OpenAI (and OpenAI-compatible) endpoints.

 ## Quickstart with sbt